 \begin{itemize} \item The operations $\writesnapshot$ and $\readsnapshot$ of the snapshot objects in $SM$ can be used by a process at most once. \item The $\execobject$ operation of each shared object in $\mathsf{S}$ can be used at most once by each process that invokes it. \end{itemize}

 When we want to add the power of shared objects to the standard iterated model \cite{borowsky}, we must consider two important questions.
-The first question is: In which order should we place the three basic operations (write, read and invoke a shared object) ?
-We have three possibilities: \begin{itemize} \item Write, read from the shared memory and invoke a shared object; \item Invoke a shared object, write and read the shared memory; \item Write to memory, invoke a shared object and read the contents of the shared memory. \end{itemize} The second question, which is very closely related to the previous one is: Does the order of the main operations affect the computational power of the new model (for task solvability) ?
+The first question is: In which order should we place the three basic operations (write, read and invoke a shared object)?
+We have three possibilities: \begin{itemize} \item Write, read from the shared memory and invoke a shared object; \item invoke a shared object, write and read the shared memory; \item write to memory, invoke a shared object and read the contents of the shared memory. \end{itemize} The second question, which is very closely related to the previous one is: Does the order of the main operations affect the computational power of the new model (for task solvability)?
 In this paper, we address these two questions and show the differences of the models of distributed computing that we obtain when the shared objects invoked by the processes are safe-consensus objects.

 A \emph{safe-consensus object} is a shared object that can be invoked by any number of processes.
 The object receives an input value from each process that invokes it, and returns to all the processes an output value that satisfies the Agreement and Validity condition of the safe-consensus task.
 In other words, a safe-consensus object is like a ``black box'' that the processes can use to solve instances of the safe-consensus task.
-The method of using distributed tasks as black boxes inside protocols is a standard way to study the relative computational power of distributed tasks (i.e. if one task is weaker than another, see \cite{yehudagafni,Castaneda:2012:RWS:2247370.2247383,GRH06}).
-Notice that safe-consensus shared objects are primitives more powerful than the read/write shared memory registers, as the safe-consensus task can implement consensus \cite{yehudagafni}.
+The method of using distributed tasks as black boxes inside protocols is a standard way to study the relative computational power of distributed tasks (i.e. if one task is weaker than another, see \cite{yehudagafni,GRH06,Castaneda:2012:RWS:2247370.2247383}).
+Notice that safe-consensus shared objects combined with shared memory registers, can implement consensus \cite{yehudagafni}.

 From now on, we work exclusively in iterated models, where the shared objects invoked by the processes are safe-consensus objects.